Skip to Content

 Key Points:

-- I’ve done it 2x now and can attest to the bartender’s efficiency.
-Aside from the initial rush, I never waited for a drink.
+• I’ve done it 2x now and the bartenders are lightning fast – Aside from the initial rush, I never waited for a drink.

 Anchoring the LINQ Promenade, the High Roller Observation wheel is an unmistakable part of the Las Vegas skyline.

-An engineering marvel, the High Roller boasts 550 feet of height, and the wheel is supported by over 4.8 miles of cable.
+The wheel is 550-feet tall and is supported by over 4.8 miles of cable.

 Evenly spaced around the wheel are 28 spherical cabins, or “pods” that hold 40 people each.
 The pods sit on bearings that allow them to stay level throughout the entire 360-degree journey.

-While a standard ride on the High Roller is impressive, I’m frequently asked if paying more for the Happy Half Hour package is worthwhile.
+While a standard ride on the High Roller is impressive, I’m frequently asked if its worth upgrading to the Happy Half Hour package, which includes unlimited drinks from an open bar.

 Happy Half Hour Cost

-For reference, a standard (non-boozy) ride on High Roller will set you back around $25 – $35 per person depending on whether you’re riding during the day or at night.
+For reference, a standard (non-boozy) ride on High Roller will set you back around $35 per person.

-Pricing for the all-you-can-drink High Roller Happy Half Hour package starts at just over $60 and is good for use anytime.
+Pricing for the “anytime” all-you-can-drink High Roller Happy Half Hour package starts at $78.35.

 Will You Get Enough to Drink?